What’s my fee?

-These FAQs address the most common questions from homeowners.
+These FAQs address common questions from homeowners.
 For more information, see FAQs on the Stormwater Utility Fee.

 1. How is the Stormwater Utility Fee different from the water bills I receive?

 The Stormwater Utility Fee is based on the generation of stormwater runoff and pays for the management of that stormwater by the City.
-Most residents will receive the bill as a line item on their real estate tax bill that is received directly or through their mortgage company.
+Most residents receive the bill as a line item on their real estate tax bill that is received directly or through their mortgage company.
 In addition to the Stormwater Utility Fee most Alexandria residents receive two other water-related bills – one from Virginia American Water, which provides clean water to your home, and one from AlexRenew, which cleans your dirty water after it is flushed to the sanitary sewer.